guneykeskin/Roblox-Max-Performance/README.md

 26. Vulkan/OpenGL present method: Auto
 ```

-You can disable Memory Integerity in Windows Security for max performance.

 Next, press Win+R and write "appdata" and enter.
 Then go to Local > Roblox folder.